 If you lose your plicker card or forget to bring it to class, you will not earn any plicker points for that day.
-If your card is lost you can come to my office and I will print you out another one, but I will not bring replacement plicker cards to class for you.
+Let me know if you lose your card so that I can get you a replacement.

 • Homework - Homework will be assigned regularly throughout the semester.
-Homeworks will consist of small programming tasks, written exercises, and reading responses.
+Homeworks will consist of written exercises, reading responses, small programming tasks, and JFLAP assignments.
 Each homework will typically be due the class period after it is assigned.